biotite-dev/biotite/doc/tutorial/structure.rst

 Python will not complain, but some operations might not work properly (especially true, when we go to atom arrays and stacks).
 The mandatory annotation categories are originated in *ATOM* records in the PDB format.
-Additionally you can specify an arbitrary amount of annotations.
+Additionally, you can specify an arbitrary amount of annotations.
 In most cases you won't work with `Atom` instances and in even fewer cases `Atom` instances are created as it is done in the above example.